MongoDB - Capped Collections

 To create a capped collection, we use the normal createCollection command but with capped option as true and specifying the maximum size of collection in bytes.

 In addition to collection size, we can also limit the number of documents in the collection using the max parameter −

 If you want to check whether a collection is capped or not, use the following isCapped command −

 If there is an existing collection which you are planning to convert to capped, you can do it with the following code −

 This code would convert our existing collection posts to a capped collection.

-- Similarly, while reading documents MongoDB has just to return documents in the same order as present on disk.
+Similarly, while reading documents MongoDB returns the documents in the same order as present on disk.
 This makes the read operation very fast.